saltycrane/react-chained-modals-comparison/README.md

 ### Level 1

  - Clicking the "Next" button advances through a sequence of modals
- - Support a configurable list of modals
+ - Support a configurable list of modals that is known at page load
  - Fade in animation works

 ### Level 2